What are Polymers?

 This category has the following classifications:

-The structure of polymers containing long and straight chains fall into this category.
-PVC, i.e. poly-vinyl chloride is largely used for making pipes and electric cables is an example of a linear polymer.
+The structure of polymers containing long and straight chains falls into this category.
+PVC, i.e. poly-vinyl chloride, is largely used for making pipes and electric cables is an example of a linear polymer.

 They are composed of bifunctional and trifunctional monomers.
 They have a stronger covalent bond in comparison to other linear polymers.
 Bakelite and melamine are examples in this category.